Dragut

-Dragut (Turgut Reis; 1485 – 23 June 1565), also known as Torghoud, was an Ottoman corsair, naval commander, governor, and noble.
+Dragut (Turgut Reis; 1485 – 23 June 1565) was an Ottoman corsair, naval commander, governor, and noble.
 Under his command, the Ottoman Empire's maritime power was extended across North Africa.
 Recognized for his military genius, and as being among "the most dangerous" of corsairs, Dragut has been referred to as "the greatest pirate warrior of all time", "undoubtedly the most able of all the Turkish leaders", and "the uncrowned king of the Mediterranean".
+He was nicknamed "the Drawn Sword of Islam".
 He was described by a French admiral as "a living chart of the Mediterranean, skillful enough on land to be compared to the finest generals of the time" and that "no one was more worthy than he to bear the name of king".
 Hayreddin Barbarossa, who was his mentor, stated that Dragut was ahead of him "both in fishing and bravery".
-He was characterized by his fellow Muslims as "the Drawn Sword of Islam".

 In addition to serving as Admiral and Corsair in the Ottoman Empire's Navy under Suleiman the Magnificent, Dragut was also appointed Bey of Algiers and Djerba, Beylerbey of the Mediterranean, as well as Bey, and subsequently Pasha, of Tripoli.
-While serving as Pasha of Tripoli, Dragut constructed great feats in the city, making it one of the most impressive to behold along all the North African Coast.
+While serving as Pasha of Tripoli, Dragut built up and adorned the city, making it one of the most impressive to behold along the entire North African coast.